microsoft/DirectXShaderCompiler/docs/DXIL.rst

 255 SampleCmpBias                                         samples a texture after applying the input bias to the mipmap level and compares a single component against the specified comparison value
 256 StartVertexLocation                                   returns the BaseVertexLocation from DrawIndexedInstanced or StartVertexLocation from DrawInstanced
-257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced
+257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced 258 DebugPrintf                                           create a c/c++ like printf function intrinsic
 === ===================================================== =======================================================================================================================================================================================================================